 Grow Nut Trees at Home

-We sell almost twenty varieties of top quality bare root nut trees that you can plant at home, making it easy for you to produce your own nuts.
+We carry many varieties of top quality bare root nut trees that you can plant at home, making it easy for you to produce your own nuts.

 Excellent bare root nut trees choices for the home orchard are Garden Prince and All-In-One almond trees.
 The nuts they produce are thin-shelled and great tasting.
 Both trees are self-fruitful and of small size - important if your space is limited.
 If space is not a factor, pecans and most walnuts are also self-fruitful, but they do get much larger (sixty to seventy feet).